clueless-capybaras/juotava/docs/software_requirements_specification/software_requirements_specification.md

 ### Composer
 - With different forms like input fields, checkboxes, dropdown menus, etc. the user should be able to specify attributes of a drink.
-- A dynamicly expanding list should enable the user to add as many ingredients as he/she wants.
+- A dynamically expanding list should enable the user to add as many ingredients as he/she wants.
 - The user should be able to describe the preparation process of the drink.
 - Images should be uploadable to illustrate the drink and its preparation process.
   - If the user does not upload an image, an AI should generate an image based on the ingredients and the preparation process.